-The user properties exposed during the modifyHandshake() method must be a per WebSocket (i.e. per Session) shallow copy of the properties connection user provided bv EndpointConfig.getUserProperties().
+The user properties exposed during the modifyHandshake() method must be a per WebSocket connection (i.e. per Session) shallow copy of the user properties provided bv EndpointConfig.getUserProperties().
 When the Session object is created these user properties, including any modifications made during modifyHandshake(), must be used as the initial user properties for the Session.